-Avoiding transmission of the COVID-19 virus is critical to BC's Restart Plan.
+Avoiding transmission of the COVID-19 virus is critical.
 Transmission can occur via person-to-person contact or surface contact.
 There are risks of both forms of transmission that are inherent in sport, and measures must be put in place to mitigate the risk.
-The 'Five Principles for Every Situation' below are included in BC's Restart Plan.
+The "Five Principles for Every Situation" below are included in BC's Restart Plan.
 Each principle is discussed in detail in relation to the application and implementation for speed skating clubs, "participants" (skaters, coaches, officials) and "support personnel" (parents/guardians providing support to skaters, club equipment managers, club registrar etc.).